This week we return to the second

 of the Four Foundations of Mindfulness

-, a theme initially highlighted in our previous news post: Summer of Insights: Mindfulness of the Body
+, a theme initially highlighted in our previous news post: A Path of Insight: Mindfulness of the Body

 .Insight Through Sensations

 First, with the Mindfulness of the Body practices guided by Matthieu Ricard

 , we reflect on the body to relax and ground ourselves in physical presence.
 This provides the necessary grounding

 to progress to a second more subtle mindfulness practice directed to our sensations that can be explored with the Mindfulness of Sensations

 course.
 Learning to apply mindfulness to sensations is beneficial.
 Our mind consists of an endless series of thoughts and feelings feeding on our presence.

 Try to investigate the very nature of sensations.
 Isn't it the same awareness that perceives them all without being affected by them?
 Try to find out.

 The challenge with a (strong) attachment to sensations and feelings is that everything around us is constantly changing, most of it being out of our control, but this is very difficult to recognize.
 Please see the advanced Mindfulness to Feelings

 course by Dr Alan Wallace to continue progressing on your path.